 Times vary for the delivery of articles and books from institutions other than the British Library.
 Requests made to other UK libraries may take two weeks or longer and requests submitted to international libraries may take several months.

-Most loans are for consultation within the library only.
+Most loans are for consultation within the library only but if the supplier permits lending you can borrow the item.

-Different restrictions on copying are imposed by libraries lending the items.
+Different restrictions on copying are imposed by supplying libraries.
 All copying must be done within the UK Copyright guidelines.
 Some libraries insist on any copying being done only with permission, or by a staff-mediated service.
 Ask your library for details.

 This charge does not mean you have purchased the item.
 If you subsequently find it, it must be returned and you may be entitled to a partial refund.